|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 When valve V1 turns on completely, the voltage at its end of the winding is reduced to zero, and the voltage at the anode of V2 is 1,000 volts.
 This must be the case, or the transformer theory is in tatters.
 The primary is operating as an 'auto-transformer'.
 Likewise, when V1 turns off and V2 turns on, the situation is reversed.
 You may well ask why 2 valves are needed at all?
 The voltage from one valve is quite capable of swinging the voltage from one extreme to the other, it would seem.

 It is worth noting that the effective peak to peak swing across the entire transformer primary is 2,000V.
-When V1 is turned on completely, it has zero volts (for our example only) at the plate, and V2 turns on it has a plate voltage of 1,000V.
-V2 has exactly the same voltage peaks, but they are 180 degrees out of phase.
+When V1 is turned on completely, it has zero volts (for our example only) at the plate, and V2 has a plate voltage of 1,000V.
+V1 and V2 have exactly the same voltage peaks, but they are 180 degrees out of phase.
 The total voltage across the transformer is therefore the sum of the two voltages.
 From an AC perspective, the B+ supply line can be considered the same as zero volts (remember it will be bypassed with a large capacitance).

-The RMS voltage is easily calculated from the standard formula ...
+The RMS voltage (assuming a sinewave) is easily calculated from the standard formula ...

 5.1.1Vp = Vp-p / 2